Vennilavan12/zen-class-devops-documentation/010 - AWS/Elastic Beanstalk.md

 When you create an environment, AWS Elastic Beanstalk prompts you to provide the following AWS Identity and Access Management (IAM) roles:

-* Servicerole
+**Servicerole**

 Elastic Beanstalk assumes a service role to use other AWS services on your behalf.

-* Instance profile
+Example : example, Elastic Beanstalk uses a service role when it calls Amazon Elastic Compute Cloud (Amazon EC2), Elastic Load Balancing, and Amazon EC2 Auto Scaling APIs to gather information.
+The service role that Elastic Beanstalk uses is the one that you specified when you create the Elastic Beanstalk environment.

+**Instance profile**

-      Elastic Beanstalk applies instances profile to the instances in your environment.An instance profile is a container for an IAM role that you can use to pass role information to an EC2 instance when the instance starts.
++ Elastic Beanstalk applies instances profile to the instances in your environment.An instance profile is a container for an IAM role that you can use to pass role information to an EC2 instance when the instance starts.

-* User policies
++ If your web application requires access to other additional AWS services, add statements or managed policies to the instance profile that allow access to those services.

+**User policies**

-      Applying user policies allows the users to create and manage Elastic Beanstalk applications and environments.
++ Applying user policies allows the users to create and manage Elastic Beanstalk applications and environments.
 Elastic Beanstalk also provides managed policies for full access and read-only access.

++ Elastic Beanstalk requires permissions not only for its own API actions, but also for several other AWS services.
+Elastic Beanstalk uses user permissions to launch resources in an environment.

++ These resources include EC2 instances, an Elastic Load Balancing load balancer, and an Auto Scaling group.

+## Platforms

++ AWS Elastic Beanstalk provides a variety of platforms on which you can build your applications.
+You design your web application to one of these platforms, and Elastic Beanstalk deploys your code to the platform version you selected to create an active application environment.

++ Elastic Beanstalk provides platforms for different programming languages, application servers, and Docker containers.
+Some platforms have multiple concurrently-supported versions.

+AWS Elastic Beanstalk provides a variety of platforms on which you can build your applications.

+1. Linux

+2. Docker

+3. Go

+4. Java

+5. .NET and .NET core

+6. Node.js

+7. PHP

+8. Python

+9. Ruby

+Use this link to know more about platforms >> https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/concepts-all-platforms.html

+## How to create Elastic Beanstalk